wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

     ![alert_email](images/alert_email.png)

-    In addition, as alerts fire and resolve, icons that identify these events are added to the chart's X-axis:
+    In addition, as alerts fire and resolve, events are created in Wavefront.
+You can also add many other types of events to Wavefront.
+You can identify these events as [icons](charts_events_displaying) that are added to the Request Latencies chart's X-axis:

     ![event icons](images/event_icons.png)

-## Explore Your Data in Wavefront
+## Next Steps
 Now that you are acquainted with the basics of Wavefront features and the UI, you are ready to start investigating your data.
-If you do not already have your own metrics flowing into Wavefront, follow the instructions in [Tutorial: Getting Data into Wavefront](tutorial_data_ingestion) to get started.
+If you do not already have your own metrics flowing into Wavefront, follow the instructions in [Tutorial - Getting Host, Application, and Custom Data into Wavefront](tutorial_proxy_data_ingestion) or [Tutorial - Getting Amazon Web Services Data into Wavefront](tutorial_aws_data_ingestion) to get started.

 {% include links.html %}